joseph-sikowitz/cs5004-hw8-test/README.md

 Project: CS5004, Fall 2025, Homework 9

 Notes for running our game_engine.jar:
-    Please run game_engine.jar with Java 25.
+    1. Please run game_engine.jar with Java 25.
-    Please place the images for the game in the following relative path: "resources/images/" The json data files may either be in resources/ or within the same directory as the jar file.
+    2. Please place the images for the game in the following relative path: "resources/images/"
+    3. The json data files may either be in resources/ or within the same directory as the jar file.
+    4. While the dialog boxes for Take, Examine, and Answer buttons render and scale properly on Windows, please ensure that they display all items and/or fixtures that are present under the Room description part of the GUI.
+       If these dialog windows aren't displaying all elements, the dialog window may need to be resized.

 Our design for the final iteration of this adventure game implements the full MVC architecture.
 The model contains interfaces of the elements that comprise the main features of the game including fixtures, items, monsters, players, and rooms.
 All concrete elements in the game